I Tried Adidas’ New Ultra-Hyped Running Shoe, & It Solved My Running Rut

 Advertisement

 The feature that’s getting the most attention is the EnergyRods, five carbon-infused rods that are tucked into the sneakers’ soles.
 Carbon is a “thing” in the running shoe world.
-Besides Adidas, Nike, HOKA, Sketchers, and New Balance all use it.
+Besides Adidas, Nike, HOKA, Skechers, and New Balance all use it.
 It’s been studied and proven to boost performance, possibly because it helps reduce the amount of energy that’s lost as you push off your toes mid-stride.
 As a result, you’re able to run faster for longer without tiring.

 Many shoes use a full carbon fiber plate, which works great but can feel uncomfortable stiff.
 Enter: the EnergyRods, which are intended to line up with your metatarsal bones, those thin bones that run through from your toes to your ankles.
 This design is meant to provide responsiveness only where the foot needs it.
 The EnergyRods are paired with Adidas’ new ultra-light cushioning foam (LightstrikePRO) that adds springiness while protecting your feet.